Econet

 Isolated specimens of cedar and Scots pine date back to the time when the site was part of Caversham Park - the mansion house is now home to the BBC world wide monitoring station.
 (In the storm of 1990, one of the mature cedars was blown over and shire horses were used to pull out the remains of the once mighty tree so as to minimise disturbance of the woodland floor.)

-Formed in 1989, the 'Friends' organise monthly tasks on the 1st Sunday and the 3rd Monday of the month throughout the year, see Programme for further details.
+Originally formed in 1989, the 'Friends' now organise monthly tasks on the 1st Sunday and the 3rd Monday of the month throughout the year, meeting at the Caversham Road car perk.
+See Programme for further details.

 Photographs from Clayfield Copse